elisapastorp-byte/MEALPLANOPTIMIZERDEF/README.md

-# 🍽️ Smart Dining on Campus - Weekly Meal Optimizer
+# Smart Dining on Campus - Weekly Meal Optimizer

-An interactive dashboard that creates personalized weekly meal plans using linear programming optimization.
+An interactive dashboard that creates personalized weekly meal plans using linear programming optimization and goal programming.

 ## Features